Quick answer

 Foreigners can legally run a business in Poland.
 The CEIDG registration system for JDG sole traders is free, takes less than an hour, and is available online.
 It does not check your immigration status before accepting your registration.
 A non-EU national on a Type A work permit can complete the registration process in full — and the system will confirm it.
-The immigration violation is confirmed separately, at permit renewal, typically 12–18 months later.
+The immigration violation is confirmed separately, at permit renewal, typically 12–a processing period later.
 By that point the business has revenue, clients, and contracts.

 The structure available to you, and the legal basis for operating it, depends entirely on your nationality and your current residence status.
 Getting this wrong does not generate an immediate consequence.
 It generates a permit renewal rejection and potentially a re-entry ban.